Increase attendance with these virtual event email templates.

 If you’ve already got a few online events under your belt, you don’t need us to tell you the sad truth of hosting live webinars, which is that drumming up live attendance is hard.
 No matter how many creative and brilliant marketing strategies you employ, the fact of the matter is that at the end of the day, people have jobs and kids and miscellaneous priorities, and your webinar is not one of them.

-That’s okay, though — you can give your event registrants the content they signed up for and reap all the other benefits we’ve talked about by creating a quick on-demand video of past events.
+That’s okay, though — you can give your event registrants the content they signed up for and reap all the other benefits we’ve talked about by creating a quick on-demand video of past events using an online video editor.
 Just download a recording of the webinar; edit together a highlight reel of all the best moments; and share it via your email list, social channels, and website.
 As we mentioned earlier, this has double functions: it creates a quick, easily-consumable summary for guests about what they missed, while subliminally teasing the next event you put together.

 Once you’ve held a few webinars on the same general topic, you’ll eventually wind up with enough info to fill a book — or at least an ebook.
 Ebooks are a great way for any brand or company to add value, as people tend to consult and reference them long after they’ve been written.
 For instance, take a look at all the studies and statistics we’ve mentioned on this page!
 All of these content creators are still gaining backlinks from work they did months or years ago.